Join us at our new location in La Crosse, WI June 11-12, 2025!

 Title: Maximizing feed efficiency in high producing dairy cows

-Short description: In the age of high feed costs, achieving optimal utilization of feed nutrients is key.
+Short Description: In the age of high feed costs, achieving optimal utilization of feed nutrients is key.
 Dr. Salfer will present a talk about maximizing whole-farm feed utilization with updates on recent research from his lab focused new technologies to improve energy and nitrogen losses from dairy cows.

 Biography: Dr. Isaac J. Salfer is an Assistant Professor in the Department of Animal Science at the University of Minnesota.
 He earned his Ph.D. in Animal Science from Pennsylvania State University in 2019, an M.S. and B.S. in Animal Science from the University of Minnesota-Twin Cities in 2015 and 2013, respectively.
 His research focuses on dairy nutritional physiology, particularly understanding how circadian and seasonal rhythms impact metabolism and behavior in dairy cows to influence feed efficiency.
 He also studies the effects of novel feeds and feed additives on rumen nitrogen and energy balance, as well as the impact of neonatal nutrition on calf growth, feed efficiency, and health.